-Police forces dispersed another Tuesday protest in Cairo's downtown 30 minutes after it commenced, arresting tens of activists following the use of water cannons and teargas, two days after a new controversial protest law was issued.
+Police forces dispersed another Tuesday protest in Cairo's downtown 30 minutes after it commenced, arresting tens of activists following the use of water cannons and teargas, two days after a new controversial protest law

 Activists Mona Seif and Salma Saed were among those arrested, after staging a protest outside the Shura Council against a constitutional article that allows military courts to try civilians.